davinsrma/JobDataCollactorInExcel-Selenium/README.md

 # JobDataCollector

 Selenium Automation Framework to Collect live data/ direct url for companies career portal.

+To execute this framework.
+You should have a valid glassdoor userid and password. you need to pass below details in config.properties file
+1. Your Glassdoor ID and Password
+2. Which job and for which location
+3. In how many pages you want to filter

+It will give you direct URL of the companies with snapshot of that career page.

 This is a full-fledged Selenium automation framework integrated with TestNG, designed to simplify the process of building and executing automated test to collect the data.
 Modular architecture for easy test development and maintenance with Page Object Model.
 Customizable test configurations using TestNG annotations.